-The Bank's housing policy paper represents an ambitious development in its contribution to the sector and offers exciting opportunities for market wide improvements.
-Its objectives of increasing the security of tenure of poorer households, improving the efficiency and equity of housing markets, increasing the effectiveness of public sector agencies, and improving access to credit, all deserve widespread support.

-However, the Bank is surprisingly reticent regarding the impact of its tenure proposals on the rental sector, particularly private informal rental housing, which accommodates a large proportion of the urban population and almost all of the poorest households.
-This is particularly the case in squatter settlements where absentee 'owners' are widespread and where it may be difficult to protect tenants and sub-tenants when allocating titles.
+The Bank's latest housing policy paper represents an ambitious development in its contribution to the sector and offers exciting opportunities for market wide improvements.
+Its objectives deserve widespread support; however, the Bank is surprisingly reticent regarding the impact of its tenure proposals on the rental sector, particularly private informal rental housing, which accommodates a large proportion of the urban population and almost all of the poorest households.
 There is therefore a real danger that a policy approach which emphasises the benefits of owner-occupation, and provides various incentives for it, may result in the creation of a large under-class which is denied access to any form of affordable or acceptable housing.
+Such a policy also fails to take into adequate account the variety of legal and socially accepted traditions in land tenure systems and distorts land markets in favour of one system at the expense of all others.
 This is hardly consistent with the objective of improving the equity of urban land and housing markets.

-The implicit agenda of the Bank is to associate private freehold tenure with the promotion of individual human rights and the development of 'property owning democracies'.
+Rightly or wrongly, the Bank is associated with the promotion of private freehold tenure, individual human rights and the development of 'property owning democracies'.
 These carry associations of a universally valid concept of development which has yet to be universally agreed.
-In this connection, it is worth remembering that Bangladesh has one of the highest levels of property ownership in the world (about 98%), whilst Switzerland has one of the lowest.
+In this connection, it is worth remembering that Bangladesh has a far higher level of property ownership than Switzerland or Germany.
 Another problem with a market based approach is that it becomes extremely attractive to hold land as an investment and a hedge against inflation, especially in countries where financial institutions are not well enough developed to attract and channel domestic savings into more productive sectors.
-Willcox (1991) has even indicated that title documents in Pakistan are worthless, since the state does not guarantee them and possession alone provides security of tenure, a fact well known to all who encroach on unused land.
-This deters financial institutions from providing loans even to those with titles.

 Another limitation of freehold tenure systems is that only a small proportion of households can afford even the subsidised cost of a plot with title.
 In a well functioning and self-regulating market, where changes in demand stimulated changes or increases in supply, this would not be a problem.
 However, land markets in most developing countries are often controlled by a few powerful groups and are severely distorted due to the lack of stable and profitable channels for more productive investment.
-Until these distortions are removed, it is essential to protect vulnerable groups from the rigours of such markets and the sloping playing fields on which they operate.
+Until such monopolistic tendencies are reduced, it is essential to protect vulnerable groups from the rigours of such markets and the sloping playing fields on which they operate.

 Colclough (1991) has argued that where there are serious market imperfections, liberalisation could actually make matters worse and that under such conditions, the market itself is the problem to address.
 Platteau (1994) goes further and concludes that under certain conditions, more complete liberalisation can entail new market imperfections.
-Finally, the assessment of Bank intervention on land tenure in Tanzania by Shivji (1992) concludes that the process of titling became the process of the more powerful and influential getting themselves registered as owners to the disadvantage of others.
+Finally, the assessment of Bank intervention on land tenure in Tanzania by Shivji (1995) concludes that the process of titling became the process of the more powerful and influential getting themselves registered as owners to the disadvantage of others.
 In addition, land markets have not emerged on the scale expected, land has been held increasingly for speculative purposes, registration has not increased access to credit and titling has worked against the interests of women and children.
 He also tellingly claims that these failures have been verified by the Bank's own research without, apparently making a dent in its orthodoxy (ibid:54).